romanesmatt/romanesmatt/README.md

 - 🔭 I'm currently working on an **Infrastructure Orchestration Platform with AI Integration**
 - 🤖 I'm building **RAG systems with local LLMs and quantised models**
-- 🌱 I'm currently learning **.NET Core and advanced MLX implementations**
-- 🍎 **Recognised by Apple Engineering Teams** during WWDC 25 for SwiftUI implementation complexity
+- 🌱 I'm currently learning **.NET Core and advanced MLX implementations** 🍎 **Recognised by Apple Engineering Teams** during WWDC 25 for SwiftUI implementation complexity and advanced MLX usage
 - 📫 How to reach me **mattromanes@gmail.com**

 <h3 align="left">Connect with me:</h3>